whatwg/meta/LABELS.md

 # GitHub Labels

-There is currently no WHATWG-wide label policy, except for:
+These are labels used by all [WHATWG standards](https://spec.whatwg.org/):

 * [addition/proposal](https://github.com/search?q=org%3Awhatwg+label%3A%22addition%2Fproposal+is%3Aopen): New features or enhancements
 * [anchor permanence](https://github.com/search?q=org%3Awhatwg+label%3A%22anchor+permanence): Identifies issues opened by other standards organizations, as per WHATWG's [anchor permanence policy](https://whatwg.org/working-mode#anchors)
 * [clarification](https://github.com/search?q=org%3Awhatwg+label%3A%22clarification+is%3Aopen): Standard could be clearer
-* [compat](https://github.com/search?q=org%3Awhatwg+label%3A%22compat+is%3Aopen): Standard is not web compatible
+* [compat](https://github.com/search?q=org%3Awhatwg+label%3A%22compat+is%3Aopen): Standard is not web compatible or proprietary feature needs standardizing
 * [do not merge yet](https://github.com/search?q=org%3Awhatwg+label%3A%22do+not+merge+yet+is%3Aopen): Pull request must not be merged per rationale in comment
 * [good first issue](https://github.com/search?q=org%3Awhatwg+label%3A%22good+first+issue+is%3Aopen): Ideal for someone new to a WHATWG standard or software project
 * [i18n-alreq](https://github.com/search?q=org%3Awhatwg+label%3A%22i18n-alreq+is%3Aopen): Used by the internationalization community to notify Arabic script experts of relevant issues